camp9ucsb/conference/local.md

 CAMP[9] will be held at the McCune Conference room (6020 Humanities and Social Sciences Building) at UCSB.

-## Getting to UCSB
+## 🚘 🚆 🛩️ Getting to UCSB
 Confusingly, UCSB is in Goleta, not Santa Barbara!

 **Driving Times**

   -5-6 hours to south part of Bay Area.

   -2-3 hours to LA

 **Amtrak**

-  -From San Diego and LA, use the Goleta Amtrak stop -From Bay Area / San Jose, use the Santa Barbara Amtrak stop.
+  -From San Diego and LA, use the Goleta Amtrak stop

+  -From Bay Area / San Jose, use the Santa Barbara Amtrak stop.

 **Flights**

-  -The SBA airport is basically on campus-- you can't beat the convenience!
+  -The SBA airport is basically on campus-- and sometimes the flights are a reasonable price.

   -There are flights to OAK, SFO, LAX, SMF, and SAN.

 ## 🚗 🚌 Local Transportation